-- All of the optionals live up to expectations.
+- All of the optional features live up to expectations.
 The lights turn on as soon as you enter a tunnel and at night, the windshield cleaner turns on when it rains.
 You can also set the system's sensitivity or just go caveman (manual mode).

 - The fabrics have a really high-end look and feel.

 - There are lots of handy "stuff holders" within arm's reach.
 You can comfortably and stably store your phone, wallet, keys, telepass/EZpass, coins, chewing gums, pen drives, gate remote and more.

 - The Stop&Start system is smart: if you stopped on LPG, you restart on LPG, not petrol.